Skip Tracing Database Comparison Guide — 2025

 🔄 The Skip Tracing Data Hierarchy

 🔒 Tier 1 — Professional Restricted Databases: These are the highest-quality databases in the skip tracing ecosystem, containing credit header data from the major bureaus (Equifax, Experian, TransUnion), utility connection records, financial institution data, and proprietary aggregated records from hundreds of restricted sources.
 Access requires credentialing — the user must demonstrate a permissible purpose under federal regulations (FCRA, DPPA, GLBA), pass background checks, maintain compliance programs, and submit to periodic audits.
-These databases update within days of a data change and provide the most accurate, comprehensive, and current information available.
-Major platforms in this tier include LexisNexis Accurint, TransUnion TLOxp, IRB Search, Thomson Reuters CLEAR, and Experian’s skip tracing products.
-This is the tier that professional skip tracing firms like ours operate in — and the tier that produces the 24-hour-or-less results with verified current data. 🔒
+These databases update within days of a data change.
+Major platforms include LexisNexis Accurint, TransUnion TLOxp, IRB Search, Thomson Reuters CLEAR, and Experian’s skip tracing products. 🔒

-🔐 Tier 2 — Licensed Commercial Databases: These are commercial data products that aggregate public records, commercial data, and some restricted sources but don’t include the full credit header feeds that Tier 1 databases provide.
-They require some credentialing but have lower access barriers than Tier 1 platforms.
+🔐 Tier 2 — Licensed Commercial Databases: These aggregate public records, commercial data, and some restricted sources but don’t include the full credit header feeds that Tier 1 databases provide.
 Data quality is good but not as comprehensive or current as Tier 1.
-Many private investigators, law firms, and medium-volume users operate at this tier because the access requirements are less stringent and the cost is lower, though the trade-off is less complete data and slightly slower updates. 🔐
+Many private investigators, law firms, and medium-volume users operate at this tier. 🔐

-🌐 Tier 3 — Consumer People-Search Sites: These are the publicly accessible websites — Spokeo, BeenVerified, TruePeopleSearch, WhitePages, Intelius, Radaris, FastPeopleSearch, and dozens of others — that anyone can access without credentialing, background checks, or demonstrated permissible purpose.
-They aggregate publicly available data (voter registrations, property records, court records) and commercially available data (marketing databases, self-reported information) into searchable profiles.
-Accuracy is variable and often poor, data freshness lags weeks to months behind reality, and the results frequently contain errors including wrong addresses, incorrect phone numbers, false associations with unrelated individuals, and outdated information presented as current.
+🌐 Tier 3 — Consumer People-Search Sites: Spokeo, BeenVerified, TruePeopleSearch, WhitePages, Intelius, Radaris, and dozens of others — accessible without credentialing or demonstrated permissible purpose.
+They aggregate publicly available data and commercially available marketing databases.
+Accuracy is variable and often poor, data freshness lags weeks to months behind reality, and results frequently contain errors.
 These sites are discussed extensively in our data broker industry guide. 🌐

 🔒 3.
 Professional Restricted Databases — The Gold Standard